 What can happen during a relationship is that one or both can transition in some manner that sets the two of you on a diverging path.

 For example, three big transitions in life are career, marriage, and children.

 If you were incompatible in one of those areas, you need to think about that.
 Especially if there is a non-negotiable issue.
 Some of the clients I work with secretly hoped their husband would change…

 That seldom happens, though.
 People don’t change much.

 Suppose you were to get back together with your husband but with unaligned hopes and dreams.
 In that case, the relationship will either not last or be dysfunctional.

-It’s not often done or considered.
+It’s rarely done or considered.
 But the first thing to do after a breakup isn’t to figure out the fastest route to reverse it.
 No. It is to decide whether to fight to reunite at all.

 So, gather info on what caused the breakdown.